 Podded Seeds - Use Air and/or Screens

 Beans, peas, other legumes like chick peas, brassicas, and some garden flowers like larkspur grow in pods.
-The pods should always be allowed to mature to their dry, brown stage while on the plants.
-That makes sure the seeds are fed as much as possible, so they will store longer.
-It's okay to leave the seeds in the pods for awhile, even until spring, but make sure they're open to the air and any excess moisture can escape.
-Otherwise, the pods and seeds will mould.
+The pods should always be allowed to mature to their dry, brown stage while on the plants to ensure the seeds are fed as much as possible.

 You can easily remove the seeds by breaking pods open with your fingers, and that's the best way if you're only saving a few seeds.
-For larger amounts, you'll soon find that it takes a lot of time.
-It's much faster to let the pods dry really well until they get brittle, then crush them in a large container so they shatter open and drop their seeds.
-You can use your foot, a 2x4, or anything, and if the seeds are really well dried they won't be damaged.
+For larger amounts, you'll find that method too time consuming.
+Instead, you can crush the pods in a large container so they shatter open and drop their seeds.
+You can use almost anything to smash them because the seeds will be quite durable so long as they are dry enough.

 Then sift the empty pods off the top, and you'll find your seeds at the bottom of the container.
-A screen, or a light breeze from a fan can help separate the dust and the last bits of broken pods, and you'll have nice clean seeds to share with other gardeners.
+A screen, or a light breeze from a fan, can help separate the dust and the last bits of broken pods.

 Seed Heads - Use Air and/or Screens

 Lettuce, most herbs, grains, and almost every garden flower grow their seeds in "heads" that turn brown when the seeds are ripe.
-Normally, you should let the seeds ripen fully on the plants, and gather them by picking the seed heads into a bag or container that can breathe and allow moisture to escape.
-As the seed heads dry out, they often drop their seeds, and they become fragile so you can separate the seeds from their heads just by squeezing and rubbing with your fingers.
+You should let the seeds ripen fully on the plants.
+As the seed heads dry out, they often drop their seeds, which are now much more durable from the heads so you can just separate them by squeezing and rubbing.

-These are among the most challenging seeds for home seed savers, because the chaff is difficult to separate from the seeds, and the process makes a lot of dust.
-We normally like to get rid of the dust first, by sifting the seeds and chaff through a fine screen, small enough to keep the seeds but allowing the dust to float away.
-A light breeze from a fan helps, and it's probably a good idea to do this outdoors.
+The chaff is often difficult to separate from the seeds, and there is a lot of dust left behind.
+Start with the dust by sifting the seeds and chaff through a fine screen, small enough to keep the seeds but which allows the dust to float away.

 Learn more about saving seeds, and how to clean each species in our handbook "How to Save Your Own Seeds".